 17 sec 300dpi Fast Mode

-Our article explains how to choose the scanning resolution based on certain requirements.
+If you want to learn more about the scanning resolution, just check our article which explains how to choose the scanning resolution based on certain requirements.

 Scanning Area and Speed